Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/xap-manager.markdown

 weight: 250
 ---

-The XAP Manager (or simply The Manager) is a component which stacks together the [LUS](../overview/the-runtime-environment.html#lus) and [GSM](../overview/the-runtime-environment.html#gsm) along with {{%exurl "Apache ZooKeeper""http://zookeeper.apache.org/"%}} and an embedded web application which hosts an admin instance with a [RESTful management API](xap-manager-rest.html) on top of it.
+The XAP Manager (or simply The Manager) is a component that stacks together the [LUS](../overview/the-runtime-environment.html#lus) and [GSM](../overview/the-runtime-environment.html#gsm) along with {{%exurl "Apache ZooKeeper""http://zookeeper.apache.org/"%}} and an embedded web application which hosts an admin instance with a [RESTful management API](xap-manager-rest.html) on top of it.

 In addition to simplifying setup and management, the Manager also provides the following benefits:

-* Space leader election will use zookeeper instead of LUS, providing a more robust process (consistent when network partitions occur), and eliminating [split brains](./split-brain-and-primary-resolution.html).
+* Space leader election uses Apache Zookeeper instead of the LUS, providing a more robust process (consistent when network partitions occur), and eliminating [split brains](./split-brain-and-primary-resolution.html).
-* When using MemoryXtend, last primary will automatically be stored in Zookeeper (instead of you needing to setup a shared NFS and configure the PU to use it)
+* When using MemoryXtend, the last primary will automatically be stored in Apache Zookeeper (instead of having to set up a shared NFS and configure the Processing Unit to use it).
-* The GSM will use Zookeeper for leader election (instead of an active-active topology used today).
+* The GSM uses Apache Zookeeper for leader election (instead of the active-active topology used today).
 This provides a more robust process (consistent when network partitions occur).
 Also, having a single leader GSM means that the general behaviour is more deterministic and logs are easier to read.
-* RESTful API for managing the environment remotely from any platform.
+* REST API for managing the environment remotely from any platform.

 # Getting Started

-The easiest way to get started is to run a standalone manager on your machine - simply run the following command:
+The easiest way to get started is to run a standalone Manager on your machine - simply run the following command:

 {{%tabs%}}
 {{%tab Linux%}}